mozilla-iam/mozilla-aws-cli/cloudformation/README.md

 to Alias mappings.
 These manually defined entries are intended to capture the names of AWS Accounts that don't use SSO.
-Though not needed by the IAM Role Picker (since the accounts don't use SSO), it does make the alias map more complete fore use by other tools.
+Though not needed by the IAM Role Picker (since the accounts don't use SSO), it does make the alias map more complete for use by other tools.

 These manually defined entries are stored in the S3 file defined in the `ManualAccountAliasesS3FilePath` CloudFormation stack parameter, which by